HigherOrderCO/HVM/HOW.md

 already been defined, on the *Lambda Application* section.
 So, what is going on here?
 Well, it turns out that DUP-SUP is a special case that has two different reduction rules.
 If this DUP-SUP represents the end of a duplication process, it must go with the former rule.
-If, though, you're duplicating a term, which itself duplicates something, then this rule must be used.
-Due to the extremely local nature of HVM reductions, though, determining when each rule should be used in general would require an expensive book-keeping machinery.
-To avoid that extra cost, HVM instead placed a limitation, that allowed for a much faster decision procedure.
+However, if you're duplicating a term, which itself duplicates something, then this rule must be used.
+Due to the extremely local nature of HVM reductions though, determining when each rule should be used in general would require an expensive book-keeping machinery.
+To avoid that extra cost, HVM instead placed a limitation that allowed for a much faster decision procedure.
 That limitation is:

 **If a lambda that clones its argument is itself cloned, then its clones aren't